mynaparrot/plugNmeet-docs/docs/firewall.md

 nc -u -l 50008
 ```

-Again, on a computer outside the firewall, replace YOUR_SERVER_IP your plugNmeet domain or IP address of your plugNmeet server and run the command
+Again, on a computer outside the firewall, replace YOUR_SERVER_IP with your plugNmeet domain or IP address of your plugNmeet server and run the command

 ```bash
 nc -u YOUR_SERVER_IP 50008